 The trading area encompassed by Chase includes the communities of Adams Lake, Sorrento, Scotch Creek, Celista Anglemont and Pritchard.
 The population of the entire area is approximately 12,000.

 Pritchard is an unincorporated area located 15 kilometres west of Chase on the Trans Canada Highway #1.
-The community straddles the Thompson River and is surrounded by agricultural land, much of which is used to produce ginseng.
+The community straddles the Thompson River and is surrounded by agricultural land, much of which is used to grow hay, onions, potatoes, and a new cherry and apple orchard.
 Stables are also a significant part of the local economy offering lessons, boarding facilities and trail rides.
 Pritchard is host to a service station and a general store that provides a range of services including gas, propane, liquor agent, postal outlet and groceries.
 Residents of the area use Chase as their primary source for services.